AI in Marketing: Tools, Strategies & Best Practices 2026

 Step 2: Create a briefing

-Step 3: Generate AI Draft
+Step 3: Generate AI draft

 Prompt the AI with the briefing.
 Best practices for prompts:

-- Provide context (industry, target group, tone)
+- Give context (industry, target group, tone)

 - Provide examples ("Write in the style of [reference article]")

-Step 4: Human overhaul
+Step 4: Human revision

 This is the most critical step – and the one most people skip:

-Step 5: Publish & Optimize
+Step 5: Publish & optimize

 The golden rules for AI content

-- No keyword stuffing— AI tends to repeat keywords too often.
+- No keyword stuffing – AI tends to repeat keywords too often

 Keyword research with AI

-- Keyword clusteringAI groups hundreds of keywords by search intent — in minutes instead of hours
+- Keyword clustering: AI groups hundreds of keywords by search intent – in minutes instead of hours

-- Identifying search intentAI analyzes SERP results and determines whether they are informational, transactional, or navigational.
+- Recognize search intent: AI analyzes SERP results and determines whether informational, transactional or navigational

-- Generate content briefsAI creates a complete content briefing with H2/H3 suggestions from a single keyword.
+- Generate content briefs: From a keyword, AI creates a complete content briefing with H2/H3 suggestions

 Technical SEO with AI

-- Generate schema markupAI creates JSON-LD forstructured datain seconds
+- Generate schema markup: AI creates JSON-LD for structured data in seconds

-- Optimize meta tagsTitle and description for maximum CTR (with A/B testing suggestions)
+- Optimize meta tags: Title and description for maximum CTR (with A/B testing suggestions)

-- Check hreflang tagsAI detects errors in multilingual configuration
+- Check hreflang tags: AI detects errors in the multilingual configuration

-- Log file analysisAI interprets server logs and finds crawl problems.
+- Log file analysis: AI interprets server logs and finds crawl problems

 Content optimization with AI

-- Content scoringTools like Surfer SEO provide an NLP-based score that shows how well your content matches the keyword.
+- Content scoring: Tools like Surfer SEO give an NLP-based score that shows how well your content matches the keyword

 - Readability: Automatic analysis of readability (sentence length, technical terms, structure)

-- Internal LinkingAI suggests relevant internal links based on content analysis.
+- Internal linking: AI suggests suitable internal links based on content analysis

 AI for Ads: Google Ads, Meta Ads & Programmatic